-Certification from either IAHCSMM or CSA is required to practice as a MDRT in Alberta.
-Please Note: Your MDRT certificate and a high school diploma are required to challenge the CSA certification exam.
+Please note: Certification from either CSA or CRCST is required to practice as a MDRT in Alberta.
+Graduates must also produce both their MDRT certificate and high school diploma in order to challenge to CSA certification exam.

 There are no formal accreditation requirements or arrangements at this time, however, the program is recognized nationally and internationally, which allows for writing certification exams and working in the profession globally.